Shotgun assembly of random graphs: Reconstruction from r -neighbourhoods, r >= 3

 We now piece together the lemmas above to give proofs of \Cref{thm:r=3} and \Cref{thm:r>3}.

 \begin{proof}[Proof of \Cref{thm:r=3}(i) and \Cref{thm:r>3}(i)] Follows immediately from \Cref{thm:firstPhaseTransition}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:r=3}(ii) and Theorem \ref{thm:r>3}(ii)] \Cref{thm:r>3}(ii) follows immediately from\\ \Cref{thm:firstPhaseTransition}, but the lemma does not give the entire range of $p$ needed in \Cref{thm:r=3}(ii), and we will use a different argument for larger $p$.
-To cover the remaining region, it is enough to show that there exists $\alpha>0$ such that $G\in \mathcal G(n,p)$ is not reconstructible from its 3-neighbourhoods with high probability when $\frac{\log^{2/3} n}{n}\leq p\leq \alpha \frac{\log^2n}{n(\log\log n)^3}$, and this is exactly the content of Lemma \ref{claswapr=3}. \end{proof}
+\begin{proof}[Proof of \Cref{thm:r=3}(ii) and \Cref{thm:r>3}(ii)] \Cref{thm:r>3}(ii) follows immediately from\\ \Cref{thm:firstPhaseTransition}, but the lemma does not give the entire range of $p$ needed in \Cref{thm:r=3}(ii), and we will use a different argument for larger $p$.
+To cover the remaining region, it is enough to show that there exists $\alpha>0$ such that $G\in \mathcal G(n,p)$ is not reconstructible from its 3-neighbourhoods with high probability when $\frac{\log^{2/3} n}{n}\leq p\leq \alpha \frac{\log^2n}{n(\log\log n)^3}$, and this is exactly the content of \Cref{claswapr=3}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:r=3}(iii)] Theorem \ref{thm:r=2} shows there is a constant $\delta > 0$ such that the graph can be reconstructed from its 2-neighbourhoods with high-probability when $p \geq n^{-2/3 - \delta}$.
-Hence, we can assume that $\beta \frac{\log^2n}{n (\log \log n)^3} \leq p \leq n^{-2/3 - \delta/2}$, and it follows from Lemma \ref{clauniq2} that the $2$-neighbourhoods are unique with high probability.
-The result now follows immediately by applying Lemma \ref{lem:overlap}. \end{proof}
+\begin{proof}[Proof of \Cref{thm:r=3}(iii)] \Cref{thm:r=2} shows there is a constant $\delta > 0$ such that the graph can be reconstructed from its 2-neighbourhoods with high-probability when $p \geq n^{-2/3 - \delta}$.
+Hence, we can assume that $\beta \frac{\log^2n}{n (\log \log n)^3} \leq p \leq n^{-2/3 - \delta/2}$, and it follows from \Cref{clauniq2} that the $2$-neighbourhoods are unique with high probability.
+The result now follows immediately by applying \Cref{lem:overlap}. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:r>3}(iii)] By Theorem \ref{thm:r=3}(iii), $G\in\mathcal G(n,p)$ is reconstructible with high probability from its $3$-neighbourhoods when $p = \Omega(\log^2n/ ( n \log \log n ))$, so we may assume that $p = O(\log^2 n/n)$.
+\begin{proof}[Proof of \Cref{thm:r>3}(iii)] By \Cref{thm:r=3}(iii), $G\in\mathcal G(n,p)$ is reconstructible with high probability from its $3$-neighbourhoods when $p = \Omega(\log^2(n)/ ( n \log \log n ))$, so we may assume that $p = O(\log^2 (n)/n)$.
 We use the overlap method to reconstruct the portion of the graph induced by vertices of moderately large degree; a further argument is needed to reconstruct the rest of the graph.

 Let $V_1$ be the vertices of $G$ with degree at least $np/2$ and let $V_2=V(G)\setminus V_1$.
 For $i=1,2$, let $H_i$ be the subgraph induced by $V_i$.
-For each vertex $v$, we can determine from its 4-ball whether $v\in V_1$ or $v\in V_2$.
-When the 3-balls (in $G$) around the vertices in $V_1$ are unique, we can easily reconstruct $H_1$ using the overlap method, and this event happens with high probability by Lemma \ref{clauniq3}.
+For each vertex $v$, we can determine from its 1-ball whether $v\in V_1$ or $v\in V_2$.
+When the 3-balls (in $G$) around the vertices in $V_1$ are unique, we can easily reconstruct $H_1$ using the overlap method, and this event happens with high probability by \Cref{clauniq3}.